phouse512/blog/_posts/2023-12-30-rds-encryption-migration.markdown

 I'd like to share our experience of what gaps we had to fill to get everything to work smoothly.
 I recommend doing this migration on a less-critical database to get some confidence and real-time experience before doing it in production.
+To give you some sense of time, the total migration time was about 5 hours, and application downtime lasted 15 minutes.

 If you are a db admin, you will find this elementary.
 This is written for those of us that are used to RDS magic, but find ourselves having to